 #1.
 You’ll be Prepared to Survive an Emergency

 If something bad happened… say there was a natural disaster, or the flu hit your house (which is a disaster in my book!), or the main breadwinner lost his/her job, or even if the car was just unexpectedly in the shop for a few days… Would you have enough food and water in your home to last 3 days?
 If the answer to that question is “no” you’re in good company.
 The recommendation is that everyone should have enough food and water in their home to feed and hydrate every person in the family for an entire week.
-But according to FEMA, 53% of Americans live in homes that don’t have enough food and water to withstand even a 3-day emergency.
+But according to a recent poll, 53% of Americans live in homes that don’t have enough food and water to withstand even a 3-day emergency.
 I don’t want you to be one of those people.
 It’s stressful enough when disaster (inevitably) strikes.
 I don’t want you to have to worry about what your family is going to eat on top of whatever stress you’re already dealing with.

 #2.
 You’ll have Nourishing Food on Hand

 Having nourishing food already on hand makes your life so much easier when life is hard.
 Whether you’re busy with a project, exhausted, sick, depressed, or just feeling uninspired to make dinner, having a well-stocked pantry makes it simple to put together a healthy meal for your family.